 Our Dispensers co-ordinate the repeat prescribing system under the doctor's supervision.
 Please ensure any queries relating to medication are made through them on the dedicated telephone line.

-Paula Pengelly has started working at the practice from January 2018, Paula will have telephone appointments available each day where she is able to triage to make sure you are seen by the most appropriate practitioner, she will run clinics for long term diseases, she is able to carry out medication reveiws and prescribe medication.
+Gaby Sangha will have telephone appointments available each day where she is able to triage to make sure you are seen by the most appropriate practitioner, she will run clinics for long term diseases, she is able to carry out medication reviews and prescribe medication.

-Our two nurses at the surgery, Lucy Newman and Charlotte Pickwick run chronic disease clinics such as those for COPD and diabetes, carry out general nursing duties and offer other clinic services such as our well man and well woman clinics.
+Our two nurses at the surgery, Amy Tayte and Holly Gardner run chronic disease clinics such as those for COPD and diabetes, carry out general nursing duties and offer other clinic services such as our well man and well woman clinics.

 Health Care Assistants